develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 just as in the life in general, the obviously most rewarding next step often isn't the best path in the long term!

-If you get hungry and just grab a chocolate bar from the grocery and *then run*, you'll be doing fine for five to twenty minutes, but not so much anymore when the police car stops in front of you when you sit in the park with your hands and face smeared brown from the chocolate you just ate.
+If you get hungry and just steal a chocolate bar from the grocery and *then run*, you'll be doing fine for five to twenty minutes, but not so much anymore when the police car stops in front of you when you sit in the park with your hands and face smeared brown from the chocolate you just ate.